andreiasilva66/FEUP-PFL-haskell/README.md

 # Programação Functional e em Lógica

+This Haskell project simulates the execution of a low-level machine with configurations represented as tuples (c, e, s), where c is a list of instructions (code), e is the evaluation stack, and s is the storage.
+The project also includes a small imperative programming language with arithmetic and boolean expressions, supporting assignments, sequences of statements, conditional (if-then-else) statements, and while loops.

 ## Authors
 - Group T11_G06
 - Andreia Filipa Gonçalves Silva (up202108769) - Participation: 50%
 - Miguel Morais Dionísio (up202108788) - Participation: 50%

 ## Execution
-To compile the program and run it, execute:
+To compile the program and run it, execute in the src folder:
 ```
 ghc -o program stack.hs main.hs
 ./program